-Karlie Kloss Racist Photoshoot Draws Twitter Outrage — And An Apology [PHOTOS]
+Karlie Kloss Racist Photoshoot Draws Twitter Outrage — And An Apology [Photos]

 — Karlie Kloss (@karliekloss) February 15, 2017

 The “diversity” pictorial featuring Karlie Kloss in the March issue of Vogue was shot by photographer Mikael Jansson.
-In the photos, Kloss is shown sporting a black wig and traditional geisha make up.
+In the photos, Kloss is shown sporting a black wig, and traditional geisha makeup.
 In one photo, Karlie is posing with a Sumo wrestler.
 In another, she is wearing a kimono while standing in front of a Japanese tea house.

 The controversial photos were shot in Japan’s Ise-Shima National Park and have drawn quite a bit of criticism for Karlie Kloss’ “yellowface.”
 Certainly, if Vogue really wanted to celebrate diversity, they could have found an actual Japanese model to pose in such a traditional way rather than featuring a Caucasian model to fill the role.